Virgin Galactic: Potential collaboration with NASA

-In February 2007, Virgin announced that they had signed a memorandum of understanding with NASA to explore the potential for collaboration, but, to date, this has produced only a relatively small contract in 2011 of up to $4.5 million for research flights.
+In February 2007, Virgin announced that they had signed a memorandum of understanding with NASA to explore the potential for collaboration, but this produced only a relatively small contract in 2011 of up to $4.5 million for research flights.

 OneWeb satellite Internet access provider

-Virgin Group in January 2015, announced an investment into the OneWeb satellite constellation providing world Internet access service of WorldVu.
-Virgin Galactic will take a share of the launch contracts to launch the satellites into their 1,200 km orbits.
-The prospective launches would use the under-design LauncherOne system.
-In 2017 the LauncherOne business was spun off into Virgin Orbit.
+Virgin Group in January 2015 announced an investment into the OneWeb satellite constellation providing world Internet access service of WorldVu.
+Virgin Galactic would take a share of the launch contracts to launch the satellites into their 1,200 km orbits.
+The prospective launches were to use the LauncherOne system.
+In 2017 the LauncherOne business was spun off into Virgin Orbit, which ceased operations in 2023 following bankruptcy.

 Collaboration with Boom Technology

-Virgin Galactic and the Virgin Group are collaborating with Boom Technology in order to create a new supersonic passenger transporter as a successor to the Concorde.
+Virgin Galactic and the Virgin Group collaborated with Boom Technology in order to create a new supersonic passenger transporter as a successor to the Concorde.
 This new supersonic plane would fly at Mach 2.2 (similar to Concorde) for a 3-hour trans-Atlantic flight (half of standard), projected to cost $2,500–10,000 per seat (half of Concorde) for a load of 45 passengers (the Concorde held 100).
-It is anticipated that with the accumulation of knowledge since the design of Concorde, the new plane would be safer and cheaper with better fuel economy, operating costs, and aerodynamics.
+It was anticipated that with the accumulation of knowledge since the design of Concorde, the new plane would be safer and cheaper with better fuel economy, operating costs, and aerodynamics.
 Boom would collaborate with Virgin's The Spaceship Company for design, engineering, and flight-test support, and manufacturing.

 The initial model would be the Boom Technology XB-1 "Baby Boom" Supersonic Demonstrator 1/3-size prototype.
 It would be capable of trans-Pacific flight, LA-to-Sydney in 6.75 hours, traveling at 2335 km/h.
 XB-1 would be equipped with General Electric J85 engines, Honeywell avionics, with composite structures fabricated by Blue Force using TenCate Advanced Composites carbon fibre products.
-First flight is scheduled for 2021.

-Virgin Galactic has optioned 10 units.
+Virgin Galactic had optioned 10 units.
+These options expired in 2020.

 Collaboration with Under Armour

 On 24 January 2019, Virgin Galactic announced a partnership with Under Armour for the fabrication of space suits for passengers and pilots of SpaceShipTwo.
-Under Armour will also create uniforms for Virgin Galactic employees working at Spaceport America.
-The full range known as the UA | VG (Under Armour | Virgin Galactic) built with UA's new Intelliknit fabric was revealed later this year, ahead of Richard Branson's inaugural commercial flight.
-This range includes a base layer, the space suit and footwear.
-It is said that the base layer will enhance performance and blood flow during the high and zero G portions of flight and the liner of the spacesuit is made up of new fabrics such as Tencel Luxe, SpinIt and Nomex, used for temperature control and moisture management.
+Under Armour would also create uniforms for Virgin Galactic employees working at Spaceport America.
+The full range known as the UA | VG (Under Armour | Virgin Galactic) built with UA's new Intelliknit fabric was revealed later, ahead of Richard Branson's inaugural commercial flight.
+This range included a base layer, the space suit and footwear.
+It was said that the base layer would enhance performance and blood flow during the high and zero G portions of flight and the liner of the spacesuit was made of new fabrics such as Tencel Luxe, SpinIt and Nomex, used for temperature control and moisture management.